pensolve/blog/_posts/2016-11-06-Biomimicry-inspired-engineering-software.md

 Design problem
 --------------

-Present the calculations in a spreadsheet (5 to 500+ individual calculations), to the user to allow them to quickly understand how the spreadsheet works and be able to find errors.
+Present the calculations from a spreadsheet (5 to 500+ individual calculations) in a way that allowed the user to quickly understand how the spreadsheet works and be able to find errors.

 Solution – part 1 natural flow
 ------------------------------

-Each of the calculations in a spreadsheet are often inputs for other calculations, which are in turn inputs for even more calculations.
+Each of the calculations in a spreadsheet are often inputs for other calculations, which are in turn are inputs for even more calculations.
 Essentially the calculations flow from the input cells through a series of intermediate calculations to the output cells.